erred/w/src/blog/2019-06-17-personal-roadmap.md

---- title
-personal roadmap
---- description
+---
-planning ahead
+description: planning ahead
+title: personal roadmap
---- main
+---
 ### roadmap

 where to now?